jazzypants1989/jessquery/README.md

   .css("color", "purple")
   .wait(1000)
   .css("color", "lightblue")
-  .text("Click me!")
+  .text("Click me!").style.backgroundColor = "lightGreen" // This will work, but only because it's the last thing in the chain.
+// It's also important to note that the style method call is not queued, so it will happen before everything else.
 ```

 ### DomProxy

-A proxy covering a single HTML element that allows you to chain methods sequentially (including asynchronous tasks) and then execute them all at once.
+A proxy covering a single HTML element that allows you to chain methods sequentially (including asynchronous tasks) and then execute them one after the other.
+It includes **38** of these custom methods, but you can still use the full DOM API if you need to.

 #### DomProxy Methods